misialq/ncbi-datasets-pyclient/docs/TaxonomyApi.md

 # **taxonomy_image**
 > bytearray taxonomy_image(taxon, image_size=image_size)

-Retrieve image associated with a taxonomic identifier
+Get a taxonomy image by taxon

-Using an NCBI Taxonomy ID or a name (common or scientific) at any rank, get the image associated with the taxon.
+Get an image associated with the specified taxon.
+By default, in JPEG format, but also available in PNG (accept: image/png), TIFF (accept: accept: image/tiff), and SVG+XML (accept: image/svg+xml) formats.

 ### Example